AG-Walz/epicore/README.md

 | core epitopes start | A list containing the start positions of the cores in the protein. |
 | core epitopes end |  A list containing the start positions of the cores in the protein. |

-#### evidence_link_group.csv
+#### pep_cores_mapping.csv
-The evidence_link_group.csv contains all the information from the initial evidence file.
+The pep_cores_mapping.csv contains all the information from the initial evidence file.
 In addition there the following columns:
 | column | description |
 | --- | --- |
 | whole_epitopes | A list of all sequences of epitopes to which the peptide of the row contributes.|